-Deferred Share Unit ("DSU") and Cash-settled Restricted Share Unit ("CRSU") Plans payments made pursuant to these plans are settled in cash.
+Deferred Share Unit ("DSU") and Cash-settled Restricted Share Unit ("CRSU") Plans

+As discussed in the "Trends / Business Outlook" section later in this MD&A and in Note 2 to the audited consolidated financial statements, we maintain DSU and CRSU plans for our directors and employees.
+Any payments made pursuant to these plans are settled in cash.
 For DSUs and CRSUs, the units vest over time and the liability recognized at any given consolidated balance sheet date reflects only those units vested at that date that have not yet been settled in cash.
-As such, we had an unrecognized aggregate amount for the unearned CRSUs and unearned DSUs of \$0.9 million and nil, respectively, for which no liability was recorded on our audited consolidated balance sheet at January 31, 2018.
+As such, we had an unrecognized aggregate amount for the unvested CRSUs and unvested DSUs of \$0.8 million and nil, respectively, at January 31, 2019.
 The ultimate liability for any payment of DSUs and CRSUs is dependent on the trading price of our common shares.
-To partially offset our exposure to fluctuations in our stock price, we have entered into equity derivative contracts, including floating-rate equity forwards.
-As at January 31, 2018, we had equity derivatives for 242,000 Descartes common shares.
+To offset our exposure to fluctuations in our stock price, we have entered into equity derivative contracts, including floating-rate equity forwards.
+As at January 31, 2019, we had equity derivatives for 273,000 Descartes common shares and a DSU liability for 277,390 Descartes common shares, resulting in minimal net exposure resulting from changes to our share price.